lzhang01/swift-style-guide/README.md

 ### SwiftLint

 We use the [SwiftLint](https://github.com/realm/SwiftLint) library from Realm to enforce code style practices across our projects.
-There is a `swiftlint.yml` file within this repo which is the current general standard for Intrepid projects.
+There is a `swiftlint.yml` file [available here](.swiftlint.yml) which is the current general standard for Intrepid projects.
 If necessary the rules can be changed on a project-by-project basis, but this should be avoided if possible.

 ### Whitespace